Florida Auto Accident

 - Know your policy – Know what you are entitled to under your policy and be aware of how fault and injury severity factor into your claim.

 - Request a transcript of the statement – This will give you some reference to your conversation when talking to your adjuster at a later time, or when working with your lawyer.

 - Prepare for possible questions – Have answers ready for expected questions.
 They will likely ask you to recount the accident, to describe the surroundings, and to note any stoplights or signs involved.
 Have responses ready, so you don’t accidentally say something that could hurt your claim.

 - Be ready to decline questions or say “I don’t know.” – If the insurance adjuster asks you a question that you feel isn’t pertinent to the claim, you don’t have an answer, or it could hurt your claim; you can always decline to answer or say “I don’t know.”

 - Consult an attorney – Discussing your statement beforehand with an experienced attorney is the best way to ensure your claim’s success.
 Contact our attorneys at the law offices of Wolf & Pravato.

 When delivering your statement, don’t volunteer any extraneous information.
 Simply answer the questions asked and no more.
 Also, unless you are complete, 100% sure of something, use the terms “about,” “approximately,” or “as best I can recall” to protect yourself.

 It’s important to be prepared before delivering an accident statement to an insurance adjuster about your car accident claim.
 It could make a notable difference in your settlement amount.

 When It’s Time to Contact a Car Accident Attorney

 If you or a loved one were involved or injured in Fort Lauderdale from a recent car accident, an accident claim may cover damages, medical bills, and other costs you have incurred.
-Call 954-522-5800 or 954-633-8270 today to speak with a Fort Lauderdale car accident attorney at the law offices of Wolf & Pravato today.
+Call 954-522-5800 or 954-633-8270 today to speak with a Fort Lauderdale personal injury attorney at the law offices of Wolf & Pravato today.